 “People knew these cells existed, but didn’t know they were going to be alive and mediating [therapy] resistance,” Pienta says.
 “What the microscope allowed us to do is show that they were actually not only not dead, but that they were surviving therapy that no cells should have been able to survive.”

 Once the therapy is complete, the keystone cells divide and repopulate the cancer.

 “We think that they’re the reason that when people die of cancer, they are dying because we can’t cure them with drugs,” Pienta says.

 This year, Dave and Mary are reaching out to their network with an even greater goal in mind – $500,000 to support three full-time laboratory researchers for up to two years.
 They’ll be fully devoted to gathering the pre-clinical data necessary for Pienta’s team to secure federal funding.

 “The more work we get done now, the more we get better data that allows more successful applications in the future,” Pienta says, adding that getting a return on a grant application can take 18 months to two years.
 “The more data we can generate through philanthropic dollars only means that we’ll get more traction with getting funding from the government.”

 The team’s aim is to develop treatments specifically for the Keystone Cancer Cells.
 It’s the potential for innovation, along with Dave and Mary’s candor about their diagnosis, that inspired Dave’s colleagues to give.

 “Anything I can do to help beat this terrible group of diseases, I’m in,” Deitch says.
 “Sometimes small investments in innovations pay big dividends.”

-Topics: Johns Hopkins Medicine, The Brady Urological Institute, Fuel Discovery, Promote and Protect Health
+Topics: Johns Hopkins Medicine, Fuel Discovery, Promote and Protect Health